 10 Steps to Starting a Freelance Business While Working Full-Time

-Before getting started with your freelance business, you need to get very clear on why you want to freelance in the first place.
-Once you have your goals in mind, how you utilize your limited amount of time will greatly determine your level of success with freelancing.
+Before you start your freelance business, you need to get very clear on why you want to start freelancing in the first place.
+Once you have your bigger picture goals in mind, how you utilize your limited amount of time will greatly determine your level of success with freelancing.

 1. Define Your Goals.